 - Payable days can be affected by seasonality in the business.
-Sometimes business may stock inventories due to upcoming business cycle.
+Sometimes a business may stock inventories due to the upcoming business cycle.
 This may distort the interpretations that we make on payable days if we are not aware of seasonality.

 Accounts Payable Ratio Analysis – Colgate Case Study Example